bhisaac/5eFP/5eFP-SRD.md

 ## Campfire (Short Rest)

+A campfire uses the encounter stats provided to determine the checks needed to resolve the encounter.

-Campfire encounters are initiated during a short rest and do not use encounter stats to resolve.
-They resolve once the players feel satisfied with the scene.
-Generally, campfire scenes should not take up more than 10 to 15 minutes of game-session time.
+Campfire encounters are initiated during a short rest and resolve once the players feel satisfied with the scene.
+Generally, campfire scenes should not take up more than 10 minutes of game-session time.
 When a campfire scene completes, the party token controller reveals obscuring map tiles up to 3 squares away from the party token.

 Campfire encounters do not require the presence of a campfire to be considered campfire encounters.